shubh730/shubh730/README.md

-hello viewer!

-# I am shubham singh ,a full stack developer
-# i am the  owner of the organization( MY-SHUBAH-CODES)
+Hello viewers!
+thanks for visiting.
+I would like to tell you that here you are gonna find many awesome projects and concepts specially regarding backend development,Django, DjangoRestFramwork and React. welcome to the Organigation!!!

- feel free to visit my organization. there are many awesome project publically available with all reserved copy rights.
+feel free to visit my organization(MY-SHUBAH-CODES). there are many awesome project publically available with all reserved copy rights.

+ thanks again.